Why Infiniti Decided Not to Build the Q50 Eau Rouge

 Also, the engine is the same one in the Nissan GT-R. And those are engines that are hand-built by master engine builders.
 Using the engine for another car, the Eau Rouge, in this case, would hurt either GT-R sales, Eau Rouge sales or both.
 The technology needed to make the Eau Rouge's active convenient exhaust would cost some money too.
 The cost kept adding up to the point where it would cost too much to have a serial mass production run.
 Finally, there is the issue of having a board.
 With Infiniti getting rid of President Johan de Nysschen, the idea of the Eau Rouge slowly died too.
 It went into a coma for a bit, fighting a battle to stay alive or die.
 The Eau Rouge obviously lost.
 Infiniti "came to their senses" and scraped the project officially at the end of 2015.
 The real issue is though, despite being owned by Nissan, one of the few Japanese auto manufacturers that still make performance cars, Infiniti apparently has no interest in a performance Division.
 Their IPL lineup was rushed & half-assed.
 It focused more on cosmetics than actual performance.
 The Eau Rouge could've become a performance division like AMG is to Mercedes Benz.
 And that scared investors or shareholders, who would have had to invest more money than they'd instantly get back.
 This isn't even the first time Infiniti has backed out of making a solid performance car.

-But what power does the Board have?
-A board of Directors gets elected by the Shareholders and the CEO gets elected by that board.
-The CEO’s job is to make sure those Shareholders stay happy.
-The shareholders apparently didn't like the Eau Rouge idea so they asked VP Noboru to fix it.
+But what power does the board have?
+A board of directors is elected by the shareholders, and the CEO is elected by that board.
+The CEO’s job is to make sure those shareholders stay happy.
+The shareholders apparently didn't like the Eau Rouge idea, so they asked VP Noboru to fix it.
 This “fix” kind of got Johan removed, but hey, at least Cadillac is doing good.

 At the end of the day, Infiniti's board of directives is the reason we were robbed of a good car.
 To summarize, greed.
-It would've cost a lot to make, but if you sold Eau Rouge's like Volvo sells Polestars, it would've worked lol.
-Or sell them like E63 Wagons, make them on request.
-But that is for another article...
+It would've cost a lot to make, but if you sold Eau Rouge's like Volvo sells Polestars, it would've worked.
+Or sell them like E63 Wagons and make them upon request.

 © 2017 Joshua Nightshade